seanleong339/tp/docs/UserGuide.md

 `s/[STATUS]`: Flag to mark the applicant status of the applicant. `[STATUS]` must be either pending, accepted, or rejected

-**Tip:** Fill in fields in the stipulated order.
-To leave out optional fields, skip the flag and attribute completely.
+**Tip:** All fields are mandatory for the `markapplicant` command.
+Fill in fields in the stipulated order.

 Example: